-For the second purpose — creating opportunities for leadership and action — the Honors Program provides guidance through a process called Honors in Action for taking action based upon new knowledge related to the themes of the Honors Study Topic.
+For the second purpose of our mission — creating opportunities for leadership and action — the Honors Program provides guidance through a process called Honors in Action for taking action based upon new knowledge related to the themes of the Honors Study Topic.

 Honors Study Topic

 The Honors Study Topic changes every two years so that it will always be a timely and relevant subject of importance to the human experience in a global context.
-This Honors Program Guide details the 2014/2015 Honors Study Topic, Frontiers and the Spirit of Exploration.
+The current Honors Program Guide details the 2014/2015 Honors Study Topic, Frontiers and the Spirit of Exploration.

 Honors in Action